5 Exercises for C5-C6 Disc Bulge Instant Relief

 The ancient art of yoga provides a number of effective stretches to help heal bulging discs located in the neck or elsewhere along the spine.
 Care should be taken, though, as not all poses are necessarily appropriate.
 But many are.

 Also, don’t just up and start doing yoga on your own.
 It is highly recommended – particularly if you have a c5-c6 bulging disc – to find a professional yoga instructor who can help you select the best series of stretches and guide you through them.
-Check out our list of recommended Anchorage yoga studios.

 Properly implemented, yoga can help improve posture, breathing, and circulation while at the same time reducing stress and tension.